Skip to Content

 How much is SNAP in Montana?

-SNAP benefits are calculated using several factors, including household size, income, and allowable expenses.
-For example, a family of three with no income may receive up to $785 in monthly SNAP benefits.
+SNAP benefits in Montana vary based on household size, income, and allowable expenses.
+For example, a family of three with no income may receive up to $785 per month in SNAP benefits.

 1$298